ShreyasMalakarjunPatil/modular-NNs/README.md

 # How Can Knowledge of a Task’s Modular Structure Improve Generalization and Training Efficiency?

-This repository is the official implementation of the paper titled "How Can Knowledge of a Task’s Modular Structure Improve Generalization and Training Efficiency?" under review at TMLR.
+This repository is the official implementation of the paper titled "How Can Knowledge of a Task’s Modular Structure Improve Generalization and Training Efficiency?" accepted at TMLR.

 Visualizations of architectures we explored in our paper